PrismLauncher/prismlauncher.org/src/wiki/development/development-builds.md

 There are per-commit development builds available [here](https://github.com/PolyMC/PolyMC/actions).
 Debug information is present within the binaries, making their file sizes larger than otherwise normal.

-Non-portable binaries are currently available for Windows as a system install, macOS .app, Linux Tarball, and AppImage.
+Non-portable binaries are currently available for Windows as a system install, macOS .app, Linux tarball, and AppImage.

 Portable dev-builds are also provided; for both Windows and Linux.